 The fate of Army Sgt.
 Bowe Bergdahl is hanging in the balance, as a military court judge has started deliberating what Bergdahl’s sentence will be after hearing several days of testimony.

 Bergdahl, now 31, pleaded guilty in October to desertion and misbehavior before the enemy after deserting his outpost in Afghanistan.
-He was held captive by the Taliban for five years, and six service members died while searching for him.
+He was held captive by the Taliban for five years.
 He could face a life sentence in prison.

 On Thursday, prosecutors and the defense gave closing arguments and their recommended sentences.